Medical Negligence Claims

-- Detailed statements of what transpired including dates of medical appointments, doctor(s) or other medical personnel who attended to you, diagnosis made (if it was a misdiagnosis, also state when the correct diagnosis was made), type of negligent treatment you were subjected to, impact of the negligent treatment and every other information necessary towards proving your claims successfully.
+- Detailed statements of what transpired including dates of medical appointments, doctor(s) or other medical personnel who attended to you, diagnosis made (if it was a misdiagnosis, also state when the correct diagnosis was made), type of negligent treatment you were subjected to, the impact of the negligent treatment and any other necessary information useful for proving your claims successfully

 - Medical reports as well as other test and scan results

 - Witness statements (from close friends and family)

 - Evidence of financial impact or losses as a result of the negligent treatment (including past, present and estimated financial losses)